ProtoShotXAI: Using Prototypical Few-Shot Architecture for Explainable AI: Experiments

 \subsection{Omniglot}

 ProtoShotXAI borrows from a few-shot architecture which makes it easy to apply to few-shot classification methods.
 To the best of our knowledge, ProtoShotXAI is the first method to explicitly apply XAI to datasets such as Omniglot.
 Since many few-shot architectures use the dual network structure for support and query samples, applying ProtoShotXAI to few-shot tasks is equivalent to a standard neural network with the classification weights set to a vector of ones.
 Figure \ref{fig:omniglot_example} shows a character from the Omniglot database (left) that can be classified with the trained model from Table \ref{tab:omniglot-model-summary}.
-Similar to MNIST, we used ProtoShotXAI with Algorithm \ref{alg:ProtoShotXAI_Implementation} and a reference pixel value of zero which indicates lack of digit presence in a pixel.
+Similar to MNIST, we used ProtoShotXAI with Algorithm \ref{alg:ProtoShotXAI_Implementation} and a reference pixel value of zero which indicates a lack of digit presence in a pixel.
 Although many pixels have a positive in-class response for the Omniglot character (right), it is observed that the order of importance appears to be the top left, the bottom, and the top right sub-character.
-Additionally, the specific size of the top right sub-character appears to be less important than the spatial center based on the strong positive response from sub-character's spatial center.
+Additionally, the specific size of the top right sub-character appears to be less important than the spatial center based on the strong positive response from the sub-character's spatial center.

-In contrast to feature attributions, ProtoShotXAI can evaluate the response to large scale changes to features.
+In contrast to feature attributions, ProtoShotXAI can evaluate the response to large-scale feature changes.
 Using the previous character as an example, we removed each of the respective sub-characters to determine the overall network response to its class using the ProtoShotXAI score.
 Figure \ref{fig:omniglot_feature_removal} shows the resultant scores on a line plot.
-The overall score dropped the most by removing the top left sub-character, indicating that was most important to the overall character classification.
+The overall score dropped the most by removing the top left sub-character, indicating that it was most important to the overall character classification.
 Conversely, removing the top right sub-character caused little change to the overall score, indicating that it was least important to the overall character classification.
 This result corresponds to the same order of sub-character importance obtained from the feature attribution maps.